KittenBot/learn-kittenbot/docs/sugar/Sugar Cube - GPS Module.md

 ---

 Fangtang GPS is a multi-mode satellite navigation and positioning module that supports satellite positioning systems such as BeiDou 3rd generation/GPS/GLONASS, and supports multi-system joint positioning and single-system independent positioning modules.
-It is based on a highly sensitive positioning chip, which can provide accurate positioning information and is suitable for various positioning applications, such as in-vehicle navigation, IoT device tracking, etc.`<br />`
+It is based on a highly sensitive positioning chip, which can provide accurate positioning information and is suitable for various positioning applications, such as in-vehicle navigation, IoT device tracking, etc.
 The module adopts an integrated RF baseband design, integrating DC/DC, LDO, RF front end, low-power application processor, RAM, Flash storage, RTC and power management, which can be powered by button battery or farad capacitor to RTC, backup RAM to reduce the first positioning time, can be widely used in vehicle positioning and navigation equipment, high-precision timing, safety monitoring, surveying and mapping, precision agriculture and other fields that require navigation/positioning/timing.

 ## Hardware Features